Metal Detecting Hunts in Texas

 Oct 10, 2026 — Brownwood, TX · Seeded hunt · $25

 Annual open seeded hunt at Camp Bowie Memorial Park.
+Hunt runs 10:00–11:30 AM, registration starts 9:00 AM.
+Cash-only entry at registration.
 Hosted by Central Texas Treasure Club.

 Lone Star Treasure Hunters Club 51st Annual Open Hunt